paolo-chiabrera/two-of-one/apps/next-showcase-app/README.md

 Client-side and Server-side Rendering with Client and Server Components.
 Further optimized with Static and Dynamic Rendering on the server with Next.js.
 Streaming on Edge and Node.js runtimes.

+In Next.js, the lightweight Edge Runtime is a subset of available Node.js APIs. **The Edge Runtime** is ideal if we need to deliver dynamic, personalized content at low latency with small, simple functions.

 > The **User component** is server side component and displays the user random api data fetched.
 The Navigation Button is client side component ( by using 'use-client' word)

 ### [Data Fetching](https://nextjs.org/docs/app/building-your-application/data-fetching)